 Results from a stroke, traumatic brain injury, brain tumor or infection.
 It affects the individual’s understanding and use of speech and their ability to read and write.
-A few treatments include:
+A few of our treatments include:

-- Melodic Intonation Therapy (MIT) capitalizes on the patient’s preserved singing abilities to improve their language.
+- Melodic Intonation Therapy (MIT) capitalizes on our client’s preserved singing abilities to improve their language.

-- Computer-based treatment such as Constant Therapy®, Parrot Software® and Bungalow®
+- Computer-based treatment such as Constant Therapy® and Bungalow®

-- Augmentative or Alternative Communication (AAC) involves the use of augmentative aids (such as gestures and speech generating devices) to help patients express their wants and needs.
+- Augmentative or Alternative Communication (AAC) involves the use of augmentative aids (such as gestures and speech generating devices) to help our clients’ express their wants and needs.